milafrerichs/new-mila-frerichs/content/articles/work-journal-march-31.md

 # Problem(s) I solved this week

-### Cloudinary "responsive" images.
+## Cloudinary "responsive" images.

 I use cloudinary after Adam mentioned it in his podcast (Full Stack Radio).
 And I love it.
 It's excellent and fast!
 But I wanted to use more of the power of cloudinary, so I decided to look even further.
 Delivering the right image for everyone.
-Read this [blog post](https://cloudinary.com/blog/responsive_images_with_srcset_sizes_and_cloudinary)and look at my [PR](https://github.com/CivicVision/civicopendata/pull/27)how I implemented it.
+Read this [blog post](https://cloudinary.com/blog/responsive_images_with_srcset_sizes_and_cloudinary) and look at my [PR](https://github.com/CivicVision/civicopendata/pull/27) how I implemented it.

-### ConvertKit subscriber email in RM
+## ConvertKit subscriber email in RM

 It took some time and a few messages with support to figure this out, but this is how you can use the subscriber's email address in [RightMessage](https://rightmessage.com) personalization